Nanyang Junior College: Language Elective Programme

-Students are required to undertake H2 Chinese Language and Literature and a Chinese Language related subject to be eligible for the programme.
+Students are required to undertake H2 Chinese Language and Literature and a Chinese Language-related subject to be eligible for the program.
 As with other institutions offering the C-LEP, students under the programme enjoys two bonus points in their admission to Nanyang Junior College.
 Singaporean students are eligible for the two-year Chinese Language Elective Scholarship offered by the Ministry of Education.

 Art Elective Programme

 Nanyang Junior College offers the Art Elective Programme since 1997.
-The college is also one of the ministry designated Cluster Centre of Excellence for the Arts.
+The college is also one of the ministries designated Cluster Centre of Excellence for the Arts.
 The college is known for its strength in the teaching of arts and its egalitarian stance, accepting students that have a passion for arts but deprived of a considerable background.

 Co-curricular activities

-Nanyang Junior College offers a wide array of co-curricular activities, which students are given opportunities to work closely with their CCA tutors or trainers to attain goals and to initiate programmes that benefit the college and the community.
-Students are also given participate or initiate student-led interest groups (SIGs) as well as projects as part of their co-curricular activities.
-The college do not limit students to the number of co-curricular activities on the basis that the academic results is not adversely affected.

 Nanyang Junior College is well known for its forte in Volleyball, Dragonboat, Table tennis, Performing Arts and Robotics.
-In 2017, the Volleyball Boy's and Girls' teams created history by becoming the first college to obtain both championship titles in the same year.
+In 2017, the Volleyball Boys' and Girls' teams created history by becoming the first college to obtain both championship titles in the same year.
 Both teams repeated this feat in 2018 and 2019.

-Student Council

-The Student Council is formed by a group of 30 to 40 councillors elected by the student population.
-Headed by an executive committee, there are three committees in the Student Council – Student Affairs (SA), Welfare (Welco) and College Image and Bonding (CIB).
-Each committee discharges its own duties honourably.
-The Council also plans adhoc events such as The Nyght and major events, such as Orientation and Recruitment.

-Class Leaders' Committee

-The Class Leaders' Committee (CLC) (previously known as 'Civics Tutorial Congress') of NYJC is made up of all Class Leaders.
-The entire Class Leaders' Committee is governed by a body called the Class Leaders' Executive Committee (CLEXCO), which helps in disseminating all information to the Class Leaders, organising courses and camps for Class Leaders, planning and executing events in school.

-Community outreach

-JC Experience Day

-Nanyang Junior College is the only college in Singapore that offer secondary school students opportunity to fully experience the junior college curriculum.
-Activities offered under the annual event includes stimulated lessons for subjects of choice, as well as immersion in selected co-curricular activities and student interest groups of the school.